Hawaii-Smart-Energy-Project/Smart-Grid-PV-Inverter/README.md

 ### Debugging Data Loading Problems

-The most likely reason for data loading to fail is when bad data cannot be determined by `SIDataUtil.badData`.
+The most likely reason for data loading to fail is when an exception occurs within the worker process for loading a single file.
+Another possibility is that bad data cannot be determined by `SIDataUtil.badData`.

+A count of the exceptions that have occurred during loading is maintained in the multi file loader.